Yes, I am currently accepting new clients. We can speak during a phone consultation to check in about scheduling and see if we are a good fit.

 It is a good thing to have gained insight from previous experiences and this can be helpful for a therapist to know as well.
 If we are working together and it doesn't feel like the right fit, I support your desire to discuss changes or what may work better for you during sessions.
 If the right fit doesn't happen with me, I do want you to find the right fitting therapist.
 I have a network of therapists, and could refer to one that has availability if that is helpful.

-Payment is accepted through Blue Cross Blue Shield and United insurance (if there is a mental health diagnosis previously given or diagnosed at the intake appointment).
+Payment is accepted through Blue Cross Blue Shield, United, Aetna, Cigna, Oscar, Caresource, and Amerihealth insurance (if there is a mental health diagnosis previously given or diagnosed at the intake appointment).
 I also offer self pay agreements with cash or major credit cards.
-I contract through a HIPAA compliant company, IvyPay, for all of the credit card charges.
-Additionally, I can provide a Superbill for your insurance company and, at times, insurance companies may reimburse some therapy fees.